orsinium-archive/djburger/wiki/source/installation.md

 ## Dependencies

 DjBurger only dependency is [six](https://github.com/benjaminp/six).
-DjBurger doen't depend on Django.
+DjBurger doesn't depend on Django.

 But DjBurger doesn't support `Django<1.7` and `DjangoRESTFramework<3.5`.
 You can pass constraints from DjBurger in pip: